2020PB/police-brutality/all-locations.md

 A group of protesters lie on the ground with arms outstretched in front of a ground of police.
 Police approach, then fire three pepper balls and a gas canister at protesters from close range.

-tags: shoot, pepper-ball, tear-gas, tear-gas-canister
+tags: shoot, pepper-ball, tear-gas, tear-gas-canister, protestor

 id: mi-kalamazoo-1